-Oil and water mix as a result of various industrial processes, like machining, manufacturing, food processing, tank truck wash, power generation, equipment and facility washdown and more.
+Industrial manufacturing, such as steel production, mining, food processing, tank truck wash, power generation, heavy equipment washdown and more use water during the production process, creating wastewater that often contains oil from various sources.
 Before the water can be reused or discharged to the municipal water treatment plant, the oil must be separated and removed.

 Now more than ever, industrial facilities are looking for efficient and effective solutions to separate oil and water in their everyday processes.
 In addition to protecting the environment, the right oil/water separator design will improve overall operations while reducing costs, avoiding fines and even potentially generating income.
-If there is oily water at your facility, find out why an industrial oil/water separator can be a beneficial and profitable addition to your operations.
+If there is oily water at your facility, discover what an industrial oil/water separator is, how it works and why it can be a beneficial and profitable addition to your operations.

 What is an Oil/Water Separator

 The American Petroleum Institute (API) oil/water separator was developed by the API and the Rex Chain Belt Company and was first installed in 1933 at the Atlantic Refining Company in Philadelphia, Pa.
 Simply stated, an API oil/water separator is a device designed to separate oil and suspended solids from industrial wastewater sources, such as those found in oil refineries, petroleum handling facilities, petrochemical and chemical plants, natural gas processing plants, etc.

 Since the inception of the standard API oil/water separator, most refineries throughout the world and numerous companies in various industries – from railroads to steel mills – have installed some type of industrial oil/water separator to aid with wastewater treatment.
 For industrial facilities or organizations that need to separate oil from wastewater, an industrial oil/water separator system is vital to operational success.

 How Does an Oil/Water Separator Work?